10 Best Construction Estimating Software in 2026 (Real Pricing Inside)

 Picking the right tool comes down to a few key questions:

 How many people need access?
 Per-user pricing sounds reasonable at $80/month until you need 10 people in the system.
-That’s $800/month just for the software.
+That is $800/month just for the software.
 Projul’s flat-rate pricing is a big deal if you have a growing team.
 Buildertrend’s pricing also gets steep as you add users.
 We break down the real numbers in our construction software pricing comparison.

 Do you need integrations?
 Check that the platform connects with your accounting software (usually QuickBooks Online), any takeoff tools you use, and your payment processing.
 Projul integrates with QuickBooks Online, JustiFi for payment processing, and works alongside third-party takeoff tools.